Stochastic partial differential equations describing neutral genetic diversity under short range and long range

 ~~

 The paper is laid out as follows.
 In Section~\ref{sec:model}, we define the SLFV with mutations.
 In Section~\ref{sec:results}, we state our main results, namely two central limit theorems (one for short range dispersal and one for long range dispersal) and we give the two corresponding formulas for the probability of identity.
-After that, in Section~\ref{sec:main_proof}, we prove the two main theorems, using results from \cite{walsh_introduction_1986} and a semimartingale form of the SLFV with mutations.
-The next section is devoted to the proof of several technical lemmas, as well as the two formulas for the probability of identity.
+We also state a central limit theorem for the SLFV with mutations in a slightly more general setting which is of independent interest.
+The two central limit theorems are proved in Section~\ref{sec:proof_clt}.
+We introduce general notations which allow us to prove the two results at the same time, following a general strategy which is outlined in Section~\ref{subsec:strategy}.
+The two formulas for the probability of identity are then proved in Section~\ref{sec:WM_proof}.
 Finally, in the Appendix, we recall a few useful results and we show how to adapt a particular result of \cite{walsh_introduction_1986} to our setting.